palantir/conjure/readme.md

 The Conjure compilation plugin generates code for pre-defined output types and enables importing of remote Conjure types for inclusion in definitions.

-To assist with generating multiple outputs, the plugin generates multiple subprojects beneath the project to which it is applied.
-These subprojects _must_ be defined in `settings.gradle` per instructions below.
+To help manage its multiple output targets, the Conjure plugin generates subprojects beneath the project on which the plugin is applied.
+These subprojects _must_ be included in `settings.gradle`.

 Apply the following buildscript configuration to your root project to make the plugin available to subprojects: